teotikalki/stop-spammer-registrations-plugin/readme.txt

 History:

-The Stop Spammer Registrations plugin keeps a count of the spammers that it has blocked and displays this on the WordPress dashboard.
+The Stop Spammers plugin keeps a count of the spammers that it has blocked and displays this on the WordPress dashboard.
 It also displays the last hits on email or IP and it also shows a history of the times it has made a check, showing rejections, passing emails and errors.
 When there is data to display there will also be a button to clear out the data.
 You can control the size of the list and clear the history.
 If a user tries to log in and passes all checks for spammers an icon appears next to the IP address.
 Only users you know should be allowed to login, so by clicking the icon, you can add the IP to your black list.

 Cache:

-The Stop Spammer Registrations plugin keeps track of a number of spammer emails and IP addresses in a cache to avoid pinging databases more often than necessary.
+The Stop Spammers plugin keeps track of a number of spammer emails and IP addresses in a cache to avoid pinging databases more often than necessary.
 The results are saved and displayed.
 You can control the length of the cache list and clear it at any time.
 The plugin caches IP addresses that do not fail, assuming that they may be valid users.
 In order to prevent re-checking these IP addresses, the plugin stores the last two IP addresses that passed all tests.

 Reporting Spam: